-Before examining the potential problems of misreported data, a review of the accounting guidelines for depreciating operating assets is in order.
-It is dictated by the mundane concept of absorption accounting, the costing method required under both U.S. GAAP and the IFRS.
-Absorption costing involves assigning a standard overhead rate that is included when calculating manufacturing overhead costs.
-This cost rate is applied to the total units of inventory that is produced during a specific time period.
-As inventory is produced, the depreciation of the operating assets used to manufacture inventory items is transferred from a manufacturing overhead account into the work-in-process inventory.
+Before examining the potential problems of misreported data, a review of the key accounting guidelines for depreciating operating assets is in order.
+The overriding principle is based on the mundane concept of absorption accounting, the costing method that is required for external reporting under both U.S. GAAP and the IFRS.
+Absorption costing involves the calculation of a standard overhead rate that must be included when determining manufacturing overhead costs.
+This cost rate is then applied to the total units of inventory that is produced during a specific time period.
+As inventory is produced, the depreciation of the operating assets used in manufacturing inventory items is to be transferred from a manufacturing overhead account into the work-in-process inventory.
 As the work-in-process inventory is completed and sold, a proportional amount of the depreciation expense is then transferred to the finished goods inventory and ultimately to the cost of goods sold (AIPB, n.d.).